morsapaes/pyflink-zeppelin/README.md

 ### Interpreters

-Zeppelin has support for a wide range of interpreters, like Flink, Spark, R, Python, Markdown, bash and a lot of others.
+Zeppelin has support for a wide range of [interpreters](http://zeppelin.apache.org/docs/0.9.0/usage/interpreter/overview.html), like Flink, R, Python, Markdown, bash and a lot of others.
 It allows you to use multiple interpreters in a single notebook, too!
 Here, you'll use a mix of the `%flink.pyflink` ([PyFlink](https://zeppelin.apache.org/docs/0.9.0/interpreter/flink.html#pyflinkflinkpyflink)) and `%flink.bsql` ([Flink Batch SQL](https://zeppelin.apache.org/docs/0.9.0/interpreter/flink.html#flink-batch-sql)) interpreters.
 For `%flink.pyflink`, Zeppelin creates the following environment variables for you:

 * `s_env`: StreamExecutionEnvironment